 - setLoop* - Defines if the Generator will produce output by applying the permutation on all the columns within the CSV file (True) or generate random sentences according to set loopCount (False).
 The default value is True.

 - Tester - The QA Tester that wants to generate the test data.

 - Sentence- The object of data needed to be synthetically generated.

 - delimited file - A delimited file consisting of the subject, predicate, and clause values necessary for generating sentences.

-- A Tester needs to populate a field with defect descriptions consisting of a few keywords and then populate this information into a specific location (i.e. field, database, etc.).
+- A Tester needs to populate a field with defect descriptions consisting of a few keywords and then populate this information into a specific location (i.e., field, database, etc.).

-- A delimited file must be created with the desired subject, predicate, and clause values (see next section for sample CSV file).
+- A delimited file must be created with the desired subject, predicate, and clause values (see next section for a sample CSV file).

 - The SentenceCSVGen Generator can then be configured to use the delimited file to create defect sentences or phrases based on this information.

 The following is a visual example of how the delimited file should be laid out for use with the SentenceCSVGen Generator:

 - Within the GenRocket Web Platform, the Tester will create a new Project.

 - Within this Project, the Tester must also create a Domain called defects.